btnwtn/bitwise.cool/content/words/resources-for-junior-frontend-engineers.md

 ### [Introduction to the DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction)

-A lot of DOM interactions are abstracted away from us by frameworks and libraries.
+A lot of DOM interactions are abstracted by frameworks and libraries.
 It’s still really important to know what’s going on under the hood.
 The best way to really encapsulate this knowledge is to write your own versions of the methods that exist on DOM nodes.
 For example, our own version of `Node.nextElementSibling` would look something like this:

 ```js
 let nextElementSibling = node => {